 Sophomore students can select roommates prior to room selection and sign up for a space together.
-If students do not have enough roommates to fill an apartment, Student Life and Housing will find available roommates.
+If students do not have enough roommates to fill an apartment, Student Life + Housing will find available roommates.

 Incoming freshmen and transfer students should submit their housing deposit with their enrollment deposit or through the applicant portal at go.cia.edu/status/.
 Returning students should pay deposits through myCIA.

 Once the housing fee has been submitted, students must complete additional online housing forms.
 Forms include a Residence Hall Contract, Emergency Medical Information, Meal Plan Selection, and additional health forms.
 These forms will be available through the online StART pre-orientation program after June 1.

-The Uptown Residence Hall is managed by the Director of Student Life and Housing, and it is staffed by a graduate hall director and resident assistants.
+The Residence Halls are managed by the Director of Student Life + Housing, and are staffed by a graduate hall director and resident assistants.